Cronos: The New Dawn: Sales

 Within the first three days of its release, Cronos: The New Dawn reportedly sold over 200,000 digital units, according to Alinea Analytics.
 On 30 September 2025, Bloober Team announced that the game had sold 200,000 units by 8 September.
+On 26 November, Bloober Team announced that the game had sold 500,000 units.

+9 months after release, in June 2026, the game managed to break even on its development costs.

+Awards

+The game was nominated for Best Audio Design at the Golden Joystick Awards 2025.